Typed angularly decorated planar rooted trees and generalized Rota-Baxter algebras: Introduction

 and $\lambda_{\alpha,\beta}$ depending only on $\beta$, w recover matching Rota-Baxter algebras.

-We impose that free $\Omega$-Rota-Baxter algebras own a description in terms of angularly decorated (by the set of generators) and typed (by $\Omega$) planar rooted trees as done in \cite{ZGM}, that is to say in terms of planar rooted trees with angles decorated by the generators and internal edges decorated by elements of $\Omega$, with an inductive description of the associative product and the Rota-Baxter operators being given by the grafting on a new root, the created internal edge begin of the required type.
-We show in Theorem \ref{propRB} that this imposes strong constraints on $\Omega$: we obtain that it should be a $\lambda$-$\ets$, as defined in Definition \ref{def:leds}.
+For any set $\Omega$ with five operations and any family of scalars $\lambda$, we define an operad and a category of $\Omega$-Rota-Baxter algebras (Definition \ref{def:orb}).
+This is far too general, and we impose the extra constraint that the combinatorics of Rota-Baxter algebras is somehow preserved.
+To be more precise, as free Rota-Baxter algebras are based on planar rooted trees \cite{ZGM}, we impose that free $\Omega$-Rota-Baxter algebras own a description in terms of angularly decorated (by the set of generators) and typed (by $\Omega$) planar rooted trees, that is to say in terms of planar rooted trees with angles decorated by the generators and internal edges decorated by elements of $\Omega$, with an inductive description of the associative product and the Rota-Baxter operators being given by the grafting on a new root, the created internal edge begin of the required type.
+We show in Theorem \ref{propRB} that this imposes strong constraints on $\Omega$: we obtain that this combinatorial description holds if, and only if $\Omega$ is a $\lambda$-$\ets$, as defined in Definition \ref{def:leds}.
 In particular, $(\Omega,\leftarrow,\rightarrow)$ has to be a diassocative semigroup: for any $\alpha,\beta,\gamma\in \Omega$,

+This notion firstly appeared in Loday's work~\cite{Lod01} under the name of (associative) dimonoid; the free dimonoid is also constructed in Loday's article.
 Moreover, $(\Omega,\leftarrow,\rightarrow,\lhd,\rhd)$ is an extended semigroup (see Definition \ref{defEDS} below), a notion used in \cite{Foi20} for parametrization of dendriform algebras.
 Particular examples of $\lambda$-$\ets$ attached to a set give matching Rota-Baxter algebras (see Example \ref{ex2.4}-(b), with $\psi_\cdot(\alpha \otimes \beta)=\lambda \alpha$) and particular examples of $\lambda$-$\ets$ attached to a semigroup gives family Rota-Baxter algebras (see Example \ref{ex2.4}-(c)).
 In the case of weight 0, we obtain the generalization of the result \cite{EFG082} establishing that any Rota-Baxter of weight 0 is a dendriform algebra, see Proposition \ref{propdend}.
 Moreover, generalizing the construction of free commutative Rota-Baxter algebras, we obtain that free commutative $\Omega$-Rota-Baxter algebras can be described in terms of $\Omega$-typed words (Proposition \ref{propcommRB} and Theorem \ref{theocomRB}). \\

 This paper is organised as follows.
 The first section introduces the definitions of EDS, $\lambda$-$\ets$, $\ets$ and of $\Omega$-Rota-Baxter algebras.
 The main result on free Rota-Baxter algebras and $\lambda$-$\ets$ is then proved (Theorem \ref{propRB}), with a description of free $\Omega$-Rota-Baxter algebras in terms of trees.
 The last subsection deals with commutative $\Omega$-Rota-Baxter algebras and their description in terms of typed words (Theorem \ref{theocomRB}).
 The second section gives more examples of $\lambda$-$\ets$ and $\ets$, and in particular a classification of these objects of cardinality 2.\\